okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/index.md

 1. [Install the dependency](#install-the-dependency): Add the Okta Devices SDK dependency to your `build.gradle` file.
 2. [Initialize the client](#initialize-the-client): Create the SDK object to work with your Okta authenticator configuration.
 3. [Enroll the user](#enroll-the-user): Register a device and optional biometrics with an account for use with the custom authenticator.
-4. [Respond to a challenge](#respond-to-a-challenge): Resolve a challenge from the custom authenticator for a sign-in attempt against an enrolled account, prompting the user to approve or reject it (with optional biometrics).
+4. [Respond to a challenge](#respond-to-a-challenge): Resolve a delivered challenge from the custom authenticator or retrieve an undelivered challenge.
 Refresh the FCM device registration token, remediate changed biometrics, and deregister the account on the device.

 <!-- Flow-type DIAGRAM -->